mrsarm/mongotail/README.rst

                       consider a query or operation to be slow (use with `--level 1`).
 Or use with 'status' word to show the current milliseconds configured.
+-m, --metadata        extra metadata fields to show.
+Know fields (may vary
+                      depending of the operation and the MongoDB version): millis, nscanned, docsExamined, execStats, lockStats ...
--i, --info            get information about the MongoDB server we're connected to -v", --verbose        verbose mode (not recommended).
+-i, --info            get information about the MongoDB server we're connected to -v, --verbose         verbose mode (not recommended).
 All the operations will
                       printed in raw JSON without format and with all the information available from the log -h, --help            show this help message and exit